dvlpathak/90DaysOfDevOps/README.md

 ## Learn, Upskill, Grow with the Community

-Join our DevOps community challenge and  journey to become a better DevOps practitioner.
+Join our DevOps community challenge and Deval PAthak journey to become a better DevOps practitioner.
 This repository serves as an open invitation to all DevOps enthusiasts who are looking to enhance their skills and knowledge.
-By participating in this challenge, you will have the opportunity to learn from others in the community, collaborate with like-minded individuals, and ultimately strengthen your DevOps abilities.

-Let's come together to grow and achieve new heights in DevOps!
+By participating in this challenge, you will have the opportunity to learn from others in the community, collaborate with like-minded individuals, and ultimately strengthen your DevOps abilitiess come together to grow and achieve new heights in DevOps!

 📖 **Discover More in Our Detailed Table of Contents!** Explore the richness of our content and find what you're looking for efficiently.
 Check out our [TOC here](./TOC.md).